 Each playing room has one or more harpsichords, spinets or chamber organs.
 We are grateful to those who bring their own keyboard instruments and tune them daily, who get a £50 discount.
 The remainder belong to the tutors, or have been hired.

-Jacks, Pipes and Hammers usually attend for part of the week with a wide selection of music for sale, both modern editions and facsimiles.
+Jacks, Pipes and Hammers will once again be attending with a wide selection of music for sale, both modern editions and facsimiles.

 Library catalogueClick on one of the links below to see the relevant part of the catalogue in a new window: